-- 9.1 Without adequate standby & call out arrangements the Council may not meet its legal or statutory responsibilities. - 9.2 There are also risks associated with standby & call out rotas.
-There is a need to ensure the hours worked by employees are compliant with the Working Time directive 1998.
+9.1 Without adequate standby & call out arrangements the Council may not meet its legal or statutory responsibilities.

+There are also risks associated with standby & callout rotas ensuring the hours worked by employees are compliant with the Working Time directive 1998.